1337GameDev/Ut99Mods/README.md

     EditPackages=Gibber
     EditPackages=ItemSpawnerWeapon
     EditPackages=C4
+    EditPackages=Juggernaut

 # Useage

 To merely use the pre-compiled packages, look in the System folder, and copy the **.u** and **.int** files to your Ut99/System directory.

 Then load up the game, and look at the relevant test map, as well as the included mutators.

 To use them in your own custom maps, they need to be in **EditPackages** or loaded manually in the editor (or embedded into the map using MyLevel).